unforswearing/dued/README.md

 Thats about all there is to it for now.
 While this scipt is primarly besed on the `current date` function of Applescript, the formatting of the date makes heavy use of `sed` - I typically find Applescript to be needlessly complicated for formatting text.

 Full documentation will come after things have been cleaned up a bit (adding error checking, etc).
-Somewhat distant future plans include an [Alfred](http://www.alfredapp.com/) workflow and maybe a System Service.
+Somewhat distant future plans include an [Alfred](http://www.alfredapp.com/) workflow and a System Service.

 You can find details about the [origins of this script here](http://scriptogr.am/unforswearing/post/future-dates).